- Overview

 The Contextual Determinants of Health (CDOH) provides access to measures of disparities, policies, and counts, by state or county, for historically marginalized populations in the United States including Black, Asian, Hispanic/Latina/o/e/x, LGBTQ+ persons and women.

 Unlike other IPUMS products, the CDOH data are organized into multiple categories.
 We currently provide measures related to Race and Ethnicity, Sexual and Gender Minority, Gender, and Politics.
-We have created measures from a wide variety of data sources (e.g., IPUMS NHGIS, the Census Bureau, the Bureau of Labor Statistics, the Movement Advancement Project, and Myers Abortion Facility Database).
+We have created measures from a wide variety of data sources (e.g., IPUMS NHGIS, the Census Bureau, the Bureau of Labor Statistics, the Movement Advancement Project, Myers Abortion Facility Database, and CRT Forward).
 Our measures are currently available for states or counties from approximately 2015 to 2020.

 The geographic and temporal availability varies by measure.
 Users should carefully read the documentation to understand the temporal and geographic characteristics of each measure and to properly cite each measure.